 - 1. Cylinder values defined in this table are based on a 4k block size.
-FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2.
-NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
+FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2. \NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
 Cylinder values for the 2B1 minidisk are based on the source files in packed format.
 In order to create updates and assemble the files they will need to be unpacked.
 Disk sizes unpacked will be approximately double that which is shown in this table. - 4.
 Directory entries for the DATAMOVE 5F0 and 5FF minidisks are required for DASD management processing.
-These directory entries are used as a place holder.
-A physical 3380 DASD volume with a label of \$\$\$\$\$\$ is not needed.
+These directory entries are used as a place holder and then need to specify 3380 as the DASD.
+A physical 3380 DASD volume with a label of \$\$\$\$\$ is not needed.

 Figure 6 (Page 4 of 4).
-DASD Storage Requirements for (Required) Target Minidisks Minidisk owner Defaul Default Storage in Cylinders FB-512 SFS 4K Usage (user ID) Address DASD CYLS Blocks Blocks Default SFS Directory Name DATAMOVE 5F0 3380 1 1440 NONSFS Place holder for DASD management processing (4) DATAMOVE 5FF 3380 1 1440 NONSFS Place holder for DASD management processing (4)
+DASD Storage Requirements for (Required) Target Minidisks Minidisk owner Cylinders SFS 4K Usage (user ID) Address DASD CYLS Blocks Blocks Default SFS Directory Name DATAMOVE 5F0 3380 1 1440 NONSFS Place holder for DASD management processing (4) DATAMOVE 5FF 3380 1 1440 NONSFS Place holder for DASD management processing (4)

 - 1. Cylinder values defined in this table are based on a 4k block size.
-FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2.
-NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
+FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2. \NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
 Cylinder values for the 2B1 minidisk are based on the source files in packed format.
 In order to create updates and assemble the files they will need to be unpacked.
 Disk sizes unpacked will be approximately double that which is shown in this table. - 4.
 Directory entries for the DATAMOVE 5F0 and 5FF minidisks are required for DASD management processing.
-These directory entries are used as a place holder.
-A physical 3380 DASD volume with a label of \$\$\$\$\$ is not needed.
+These directory entries are used as a place holder and then need to specify 3380 as the DASD.
+A physical 3380 DASD volume with a label of \$\$\$\$\$\$ is not needed.